Which of the following best describes the Lewis structure of C1H4... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the correct Lewis structure for (also written as )?
+Which of the following best describes the correct Lewis structure for (1,1-difluoroethene)?

 views